|Degree||Bachelor of Science in Applied Biology|

 How would you describe your learning experience in LFS so far?

-In my own experiences, I would say the classes I’ve taken in LFS are distinct from other Faculties’.
+I would say the classes I’ve taken in LFS are distinct from other Faculties’.
 LFS courses are designed to develop real-world skills like group problem solving and communication, and how to apply them to contemporary issues with the goal of a more sustainable future.
 I’ve had the privilege of experiencing friendly and passionate profs who want to see me succeed, and I’ve met so many amazing and like-minded peers who are passionate about what they study, which is really energizing!

 How are you involved outside of your academics at UBC?